 Online Blog & Articles

-Along with publishing and editing magazines each month, I manage my own Substack, Savvy, writing about the complexities of adulthood and womanhood.
+Along with publishing and editing magazines each month, I manage my own Substack, Savvy, writing about my adventures in womanhood and travel.

-I've also written over 500 articles for 614 Media Group's website, 614Now, mostly involving local pop culture and restaurants.
-Those articles are sent to 90,000 email subscribers each day.
+I've also written over 1300 articles for (614) Media Group's website, 614Now, mostly involving local pop culture, breaking news, and restaurant openings & closings.
+Those articles are sent to over 90,000 email subscribers each day.

 614Now Content